 3. Warranty of Habitability

-Texas landlords have a responsibility to provide their tenants with a safe and habitable rental unit.
-The following are some conditions or defects that can make a building uninhabitable:
+Texas landlords have a responsibility under Texas law to provide their tenants with a safe and habitable rental unit when they sign a lease.
+The following are some conditions or defects that can make a building uninhabitable, therefore giving tenants justification for breaking a lease:

 - An unlit stairway